MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/analytics-reporting.md

 2. Now open the Application Insights service and start viewing data around user sessions, funnel, etc. You will be able to view and track and view events such as which pages are most popular, at what times of day, where your users are, and more.

 For more information, reach out to us [**via helpdesk**](https://go.microsoft.com/fwlink/?linkid=2104630).

+NOTE: APPLICATION INSIGHTS IS REMOVED.
+THIS SECTION WILL BE REWORDED LATER

+-->